nettohadi/reaksi-website/public/docs/en/v1/reaksi.md

 # What is Reaksi ?

 Reaksi is a UI library that uses the concept of virtual dom.
-It is heavily inspired by React and follows React API very closely.
+It is heavily inspired by React and follows its API very closely.

 Reaksi means "Reaction" in Indonesian language.
 As the creator and an Indonesian, Reaksi is my reaction to React.
 I create Reaksi to understand how React works under